Is My Quote Fair? vs Getting multiple quotes manually — Which Should You Use?

 - We can verdict a single quote in 30 seconds against regional market data — you don't have to coordinate three site visits.

-- We flag line items, not just totals, so you can push back surgically.
+- We flag line items, not just totals, so you can ask specific questions.

 - You keep the quotes you already have and skip the scheduling marathon.